Skip to main content

 2 mentions Positive Neutral Negative

 The humor in the game is characterized by its playful and whimsical nature, with players enjoying the amusing antics of a gooey organism that moves in both graceful and comical ways.
-Many find it entertaining and worth the price, especially if they appreciate lighthearted gameplay.
+Many find it entertaining and worth the price, especially if they appreciate lighthearted, fun gameplay.

-• “It's simple and fun, and I think it's worth the price if you like to play with funny goo things.”
+• “It's simple and fun, and I think it's worth the price if you enjoy playing with funny goo creatures.”

 • “Your organism gloops, squeezes, and squirms around with a fluidity that is by turns graceful and hilarious.”